1. What is the difference between a Doctor of Pharmacy (PharmD) program and BScPhm program?

 Courses taken more than 10 years ago will be flagged for individual consideration and may not be acceptable in meeting admission requirements.
 Prospective applicants who have completed their university studies more than ten years ago, or who completed the university-level required courses more than 10 years ago, are advised that upgrading in some of the required subjects may be required to qualify for admission.
 As a result, preference may be given to those with recent full-time study in relevant courses.

 To perform well on the PCAT, candidates must be able to read, think and write effectively.
-As these abilities are also critical to the many pharmacy roles available today, it is strongly recommended that candidates incorporate courses in their program of study that help build or further develop the ability to read, think, and write effectively.
+As these abilities are also critical to the many pharmacy roles available today, it is strongly recommended that candidates incorporate courses in their pre-pharmacy program of study that help build or further develop the ability to read, think, and write effectively.
 Courses such as Philosophy, History and Political Science are good examples of courses that may help you develop these required skills and will also serve towards meeting the Humanities/Social Science subject requirement.

 As the PCAT may include questions on Microbiology, Anatomy/Physiology, Organic Chemistry and Biochemistry – areas generally covered in second year university courses – first year students may not have as strong an understanding of all material as candidates from upper years.
 However, you may certainly write PCAT at a time of your choosing.